 We asked our 510 Families facebook group where they take their children to get haircuts and the results came rolling right in.
 I thought a list of kid-friendly hair-cutters would be useful for rookie parents who have not yet cut their child’s hair.
 Some places focus on the kid hair cut, others are more general so BYO lollipop.
 During Covid-19, all establishments require children to wear masks.

 Grand Barber Shop on San Pablo in El Cerrito was named by several parents.
-“Old school all the way, including the ancient Care Bear video my son looks forward to watching each time.”
-This ex-Marine owned shop is too old school to have its own webpage, so read the reviews on Yelp, which mention $16 as the price of a haircut.
+“Old school all the way, including the ancient Care Bear video my son looks forward to watching each time.”Be sure to read the reviews on Yelp, which mention $20 as the price of a haircut.

 Supercuts in Rockridge was mentioned at least once.
 If you like the chain, there are locations in Alameda (Marina Village and Park Street), El Cerrito Plaza, Solano Avenue/Albany, and Elmwood.
 The kid treatment is not much different from adult, but they service their fair share of kids and offer a balloon or lollipop at the end.

 Your house.
-The home hair cut was also a popular answer, with numerous parents exclaiming, “Me!” as the name of their child’s barber.
+The home haircut was also a popular answer, with numerous parents exclaiming, “Me!” as the name of their child’s barber.
 One mom said that she and her partner take turns, sometimes in the same sitting.

-Some folks bring their kids to their own stylist where they get a discounted kids’ rate.
+Pro tip: Some folks bring their kids to their own stylist where they get a discounted kids’ rate.

 Finally, a question for the crowd: “Any recommendations for curly hair?” asks one mom.
 “So scared his curls will go away, but way past the proper time!
 But the curls are soooo cute!”